thomas-young-2013/open-box/docs/en/advanced_usage/parallel_evaluation.md

 # Parallel Evaluation

-Most proposed Bayesian optimization (BO) approaches only allow the exploration of the parameter space to occur sequentially.
-To fully utilize the computing resources in a parallel infrastructure, **OpenBox** provide a mechanism for distributed parallelization, where multiple configurations can be evaluated concurrently across workers.
+Most proposed Bayesian optimization (BO) approaches only allow the exploration of the search space to occur sequentially.
+To fully utilize computing resources in a parallel infrastructure, **OpenBox** provides a mechanism for distributed parallelization, where multiple configurations can be evaluated concurrently across workers.

 Two parallel settings are considered: